upscalesoftware/swoole-warmup/README.md

 Swoole Server Warm-Up
 =====================

-This library pre-warms [Swoole](https://www.swoole.co.uk/) web-server by visiting provided URLs on startup.
+This library pre-warms [Swoole](https://www.swoole.co.uk/) web-server by visiting given URLs on startup.

 It takes time for a web-server to reach its cruising level of performance after the startup.
 Server warm-up is recommended to avoid first clients experiencing slowness while simultaneously overloading a cold server.
-This library makes it trivial to automate crawling provided URLs to prime the server before use.
+This library makes it trivial to automate crawling of provided URLs to prime the server before use.

 **Features:**
 - Visit URLs on server startup